ItsHiatus/Kick-Ban-Handler/README.md

-# Kick-Ban-Handler
+# Kick-Ban-Note-Handler
-Handles player banning/kicking (server only)
+Handles player banning/kicking/noting (server only)

 How to use:

-	Resolver.VerifyAccess(player): boolean --> Checks if player has access to the game (false = banned)
+	Resolver.VerifyGameAccess(player | userId): boolean --> Checks if player has access to the game (false = banned)

+		Note: Accepts a Player or UserId.

-	Resolver.Kick(player, reason, format?) --> Kicks a player, saving the reason and date in newest slot
+	Resolver.Kick(player, moderator : player | userId | nil, reason, format?) --> Kicks a player, saving the reason and date

+		Note: 'moderator' can be a Player or UserId
-		Note: 'format' defines the reason for the kick (error/suspicious).
+		      'format' defines the reason for the kick (error/suspicious).
 		       Each format has a different message, coupled with the reason:

 			=> [error]  reason ..
 "If this problem persists, please contact support."
 			=> [sus]    "Suspicious activity detected:" .. reason => [nil]    reason (no extra message)

-	Resolver.Ban(user: Player|number, reason) --> Bans a user, saving the reason and date.
+	Resolver.Ban(player | userId, reason) --> Bans a user, saving the reason and date.

-		Note: Accepts a Player instance or UserId for first arg.
-		      Must use Resolver.Verify() when the player joins to check if they're banned or not
+		Note: Must use Resolver.VerifyGameAccess() when the player joins to check if they're banned or not

-	Resolver.Unban(user: Player|number, reason) --> Unbans a user, saving the reason and date.
+	Resolver.Unban(player | userId, reason) --> Unbans a user, saving the reason and date.

-		Note: Accepts a Player instance or UserId for first arg.
+	Resolver.Note(player | userId, reason) --> Writes a note on the user